The big-name business intelligence (BI) tools like are popular today for good reason.

 Why?
 Because technology users often have to allocate lots of time and resources to sort through data in these tools and, eventually, derive useful insights from the data.

-These BI tools can, however, lead to worthwhile insights and inform marketing decision-making by syncing into a more sophisticated and advanced business intelligence system that facilitates efficient activation — like a customer data platform.
+However, these BI tools can lead to worthwhile insights and inform marketing decision-making by syncing into a more sophisticated and advanced business intelligence system that facilitates efficient activation — like a customer data platform.